-If camping overnight on one of the coolest World Wonders isn't on your bucketlist, it totally needs to be — all ILP China volunteers absolutely should look into doing this.
+If camping overnight on one of the coolest World Wonders isn't on your bucketlist, it totally needs to be — it was definitely the highlight of my semester abroad in China).

-Seriously, this experience is usually a highlight of any Beijing trip and ILP China trip because it's unreal.
-Think about it — actually camping on the Great Wall of China!
-Here's what one volunteer had to say about it: "This experience was without a doubt the highlight of China for me (besides my kids, of course).
+Seriously, this experience is usually a highlight of any Beijing trip and any ILP China trip because it's that unreal.
+Here's what another volunteer had to say about it: "This experience was without a doubt the highlight of China for me (besides my kids, of course).
 DO IT DO IT DO IT!

 Can I Do It On My Own?

-Nope — it's against ILP policy to go camping without a guide while you're on a semester with us, and it's also illegal to camp on the Great Wall without a guide, according to the Chinese government.
+Nope — if you're an ILP volunteer, it's against ILP policy to go camping without a guide while you're on a semester with us.
+But besides that, it's also illegal to camp on the Great Wall without a guide, according to the Chinese government.
+There are certain sections that are allowed for this kind of activity, so best to go with someone who knows all of those rules and regulations.
 Plus, you'd need to track down all of your gear, plan for food, and figure out a way to actually get up on the wall ...
 Yikes.

 It's a good thing it's not an option to do it yourself because there are awesome tour companies who figure it all out for you.